start portlet menu bar

 end portlet menu bar

-We're building the world's most loved, most trusted and fastest-growing restaurant brands in partnership with the best franchise operators in the business.
+We're building the world's most loved, trusted and connected restaurant brands in partnership with the best franchise operators in the business.

 Approximately